-11.1 Transaction Interface
+11.1 Creating a Transaction Interface

-You create a TransactionContext to begin, commit, and rollback a transaction.
-You can obtain transaction-aware instances of queues, maps, sets, lists, multimaps via TransactionContext, work with them, and commit/rollback in one shot.
+You create a TransactionContext object to begin, commit, and rollback a transaction.
+You can obtain transactionaware instances of queues, maps, sets, lists, multimaps via TransactionContext, work with them, and commit/rollback in one shot.
+You can see the TransactionContext source code here.

-Hazelcast supports two types of transactions: LOCAL (One Phase) and TWO_PHASE.
+Hazelcast supports two types of transactions: ONE_PHASE and TWO_PHASE.
 With the type, you have influence over how much guarantee you get when a member crashes while a transaction is committing.
-The default behavior is TWO_PHASE.
+The default behavior is